zkmkarlsruhe/language-identification/README.md

 # Repo Name
 "WHAT is it doing?"

-This prototype has been developed by Hertz-Lab as part of the project [»The Intelligent Museum«](#the-intelligent-museum).
+This code base has been developed by Hertz-Lab as part of the project [»The Intelligent Museum«](#the-intelligent-museum).
-Please raise issues, ask questions, throw in ideas or submit code as this repository is intended to be an open platform to collaboratively improve the results on this task.
+Please raise issues, ask questions, throw in ideas or submit code as this repository is intended to be an open platform to collaboratively improve "XXXXX"

+##### Target Platform
+Tested under Ubuntu 18.04 using python 3.7 and tensorflow 2.3

-### Features
+##### Features
 * can do this and that
 * achieves blablabla

-### Structure
+##### Structure
 * folder1/: does that
-* folder2/: can this
+* folder2/: has this

 ## Installation
-Install Anaconda 3 and create a virtual environment
+Download and Install [Anaconda](https://www.anaconda.com/products/individual).
+Afterwards create a virtual environment:
 ```
 $ conda create -n "name" python=3.7
 $ conda activate "name"
 $ pip install -r requirements.txt
 ```

-### Additional Software
+#### Additional Software
 ```
 $ sudo apt install howaboutthat
 ```